blackberryfloat/western-blot-utility-docs/src/installation.md

 Once downloaded, you can double-click the file to run the application, and that is it!
 Happy analyzing!

+> **NOTE**
+> You might have to mark the file as executable before you can double click it to run.
+You can do this by right clicking on the file in the folder explorer, click the properties option, and toggle the "Executable as program" button to "on".
+You can also open the file in the terminal and use the `chmod +x <filename>` command.

 ## Mac

 > **WARNING**